In 30 seconds

 L-Arginine is the direct precursor to nitric oxide (NO) — the molecule that dilates blood vessels and enables blood flow.
 For men over 40, declining NO production is one of the main reasons vascular function changes with age.
 A 2019 meta-analysis of 10 RCTs involving 540 patients found that L-Arginine supplementation (1,500–5,000mg/day) was associated with improved erectile-function scores versus placebo (OR 3.37, 95% CI 1.29–8.77, p=0.01) (Rhim et al., J Sex Med, 2019).
 This trial finding cannot be transferred to Blue Power as a label claim; Blue Power contains L-Arginine 50 mg vs the 1,500–5,000 mg/day used in these trials.

 The mechanism is direct: L-Arginine → nitric oxide synthase → NO → vasodilation → improved blood flow.
 This pathway is relevant to cardiovascular health broadly, not just one outcome.
+For the full evidence on this pathway, see our guides to L-Arginine and blood flow and nitric oxide supplements for men.

 8. Vitamin C EFSA Approved